bratpeki/modern-milkytracker-guide/docs/ui.md

 ### "AUTO" button

-Auto-adjusts the mixer volume. <!-- TODO -->
+Auto-adjusts the mixer volume, a percentage by which the final amplitude of the export is multiplied, so that the export doesn't clip.

 ### "Exit" button